Malvern railway station, Melbourne: History

-Malvern railway station was opened on 7 May 1879 with the station consisting of a single platform and track for commuter and freight service.
+Malvern railway station was opened on 7 May 1879, with the station consisting of a single platform and track for commuter and freight service.
 Like the suburb itself, the station was named after the Malvern Hill Estate.
 The housing lots within the estate were sold by barrister Charles Skinner in 1856, who named the estate after the Malvern Hills in Herefordshire, England.
 The first station buildings were opened on the site between 1881 and 1883 to coincide with the duplication of track between the city and Oakleigh.
+In 1888, postal authorities established an office at the station due to the high volume of mail passing through the station.

-The current station was constructed in 1914 to provide improved and additional facilities to what had become an increasingly busy and important location on the train network.
+The current station was constructed in 1914.
+It was designed by James Hardy, chief architect for the Department of Way and Works, to provide improved and additional facilities to what had become an increasingly busy and important location on the train network.
 The station rebuild was part of level crossing removal works that removed all level crossings, rebuilt all stations, and quadruplicated the corridor between South Yarra and Caulfield by 1914.
-Later in 1922, the line was electrified using 1500 V DC overhead wires with three position signalling also introduced.
+Whilst these removals did bring positive safety benefits to the community, reports have highlighted that these works incidentally made pedestrian conditions worse, due to limited pedestrian crossings around the station and difficult transfers with tram services.
+Later in 1922, the line was electrified using 1500 V DC overhead wires, with three-position signalling also introduced.

-The station has mostly stayed the same since 1914, with only minor upgrades taking place.
+In 1924, gas lighting at the station was replaced with electric lights.
 In 1988, the former electrified goods yard were removed.
 This platform had been used for cargo and postal deliveries during its operational life, however was decommissioned after the reduction in use.
-In 1993, major re-signalling works occurred between Toorak and Caulfield stations.
 The station underwent minor upgrades with the installation of new shelters on Platform 1 in the 2010s.
-In September 2021, High Capacity Metro Trains used on the Pakenham and Cranbourne lines were certified to stop at platforms 3 and 4 only.
+In September 2021, High Capacity Metro Trains used on the Pakenham and Cranbourne lines were certified to stop at platforms 3 and 4 only, due to the Frankston line not receiving approval for their use.

 In 2015, Stonnington Council rezoned land surrounding the station to allow for higher density residential and commercial development.
+Following this decision, Kokoda Property acquired multiple parcels of land immediately south of the station to construct two apartment towers.
+The $260 million development, known as the Malvern Collective, consists of two towers, one with 73 apartments and the other with 192.
+The project also includes the construction of a small supermarket, offices, and other retail spaces.
+The project is currently under construction and set to be complete by 2024.